 This is what might give your character hope during the story.
 Ideally, make it something that could realistically happen to your character in the module you’ll be playing.
 For my character it was revisiting my childhood treehouse.
 For another player, it was seeing lights on in a building in the distance.

-If you make your moment happen during the game, you will get your hope die (more on that later).
+If you make your moment happen during the game, you will get your hope dice (more on that later).

 On the Brink paper, write down a despicable thing that your character saw another character do.
-It could be torture an animal, burn down a building, or drive away and leave their family to fend for themselves.
+It could be taking food from the starving, destroying a building, or driving away and leaving their family to fend for themselves.